-Hypnotherapy for Teenage Anxiety
+Hypnotherapy for teenage anxiety

 The teenage years offer their own unique challenges.
 Their mind and bodies are changing at a great pace and they’re being asked to make important decisions without all the tools and resources necessary.
 Our brains don’t fully develop until we are in our mid to late twenties.
 Because of this, it’s possible for a teenager’s mind to feel like a giant revolving door of worry.
 The worry steps in the open door with them.
 Then instead of allowing them to step out, it keeps them trapped going round and round.
-The never-ending revolutions continue, stopping occasionally to let more worry in to join them.

 What is anxiety?